What is HyperSpy#

 HyperSpy aims at making it easy and natural to apply analytical procedures that operate on an individual signal to multidimensional datasets of any size, as well as providing easy access to analytical tools that exploit their multidimensionality.

-New in version 1.5: External packages can extend HyperSpy by registering signals, components and widgets.
+Added in version 1.5: External packages can extend HyperSpy by registering signals, components and widgets.

 HyperSpy’s character#